sibadyuti-de/ubuntu-webcli/README.md

  wetty program from https://github.com/butlerx/wetty

- And xterm.js is used and for better performance socket is used instead of ajax
+ And xterm.js is used also for better performance socket is used instead of ajax

 ![](https://github.com/sibadyuti-de/ubuntu-webcli/blob/main/ubuntu-webcli.jpg)